erev0s/VAmPI/README.md

 |    POST    |           /books/v1           |                    Add new book                    |
 |     GET    |        /books/v1/{book}       |      Retrieves book by title along with secret     |

-For more details you can use a service like the [swagger editor](https://editor.swagger.io) supplying it the OpenAPI specification which can be found in the directory `openapi_specs`.
+For more details you can either run VAmPI and visit `http://127.0.0.1:5000/ui/` or use a service like the [swagger editor](https://editor.swagger.io) supplying the OpenAPI specification which can be found in the directory `openapi_specs`.

 #### List of Vulnerabilities